antonbaron10/ProgLangJuliaProject/TD.md

 - download IDE that runs both python & julia, compare run-time & startup time (maybe) of same things
 - grad section of paper
 - after layout done, exp to pp and to design thing
+- medium article: how to use julia with google colab